 Thomas Mucha designer, artist

 graduated from the Faculty of Industrial Design Lodz Academy of Fine Arts in Poland.
 Specialization with prof. Jerzy Derkowski in Utility Systems Design.
+Member of the Association of Polish Artists and Designers.
 For several years, as a furniture designer, executing orders for individual foreign customers.